cuba-platform/masquerade/README.md

 ## Run tests

-Note, that you need to download one of the latest versions of the web driver depending on the browser you want to use to testing.
+Please note that you need to download one of the latest versions of the web driver depending on the browser you want to use to testing.
 For Chrome browser this is [chromedriver](http://chromedriver.chromium.org/downloads), for Firefox this is [geckodriver](https://github.com/mozilla/geckodriver/releases).

-To run the test, first of all, you need to set ```cuba.testMode``` property to true in the `web-app.properties` file of your CUBA application.
-After that, you should start the application using Studio or Gradle tasks.
+To run the test, first of all, you need to set ```cuba.testMode``` property to true in the `web-app.properties` file in the `web` module in your CUBA application.
+After that you should start the application using Studio or Gradle tasks.
 To start application with Gradle, run the following tasks in the terminal: